hydrahamster/community-project-website/content/authors/admin/_index.md

     * EDS
     * POTS
 * or are currently healthy
-* do not have a history of a psychological illness or condition such as to interfere with the patient's ability to understand the requirements of the study
+* do not have a history of a psychological illness or condition such as to interfere with the patient's ability to understand the requirements of the study or preclude autonomy to sign legal documents

 #### then add your voice to patient advocacy by filling out the